AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Memory optimized instance families.md

 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.
     -   Supports enhanced SSDs \(ESSDs\), standard SSDs, and ultra disks.
-    -   Provides disk burstable IOPS and bandwidth performance for low-specification instances.
+    -   Provides disk burstable IOPS and bandwidth capabilities for low-specification instances.
     -   Provides high storage I/O performance based on large computing capacity.

         **Note:** For more information about the storage I/O performance of the next-generation enterprise-level instance families, see [Storage I/O performance](/intl.en-US/Block Storage/Performance/Storage I/O performance.md).